 Public Health Research

-The Public Health Research Unit designs and carries out studies on population health, health promotion and prevention, and the provision of health care.
+Public Health Research designs and conducts studies on population health, health promotion and prevention, and healthcare.

 The main research topics are represented by the following topic areas: